opensupporter/osdi-docs/outreaches.md

 This document defines the Outreach resource.

-Outreachs are a type of action that a user may take by participating in an advocacy campaign.
-Outreachs have fields to describe them such as when the outreach was created, who the user contacted as the target of their advocacy, and the content of the message a user sent to that target, and typically are linked to the person who made the outreach.
+Outreachs are a type of action that a user may take by participating in an [advocacy campaign](advocacy_campaigns.html).
+Outreaches have fields to describe them such as when the outreach was created, who the user contacted as the target of their advocacy, and the content of the message a user sent to that target, and typically are linked to the person who made the outreach.

 ### Sections